oleks/git-ready-to-deploy/README.md

-# Stay Up-To-Date with Your Remote
+# Get Ready to Deploy!

-`gitsync.sh` (based on [`gitsync.m4`](gitsync.m4)) is a simple script to ensure that a local clone is in sync with a remote.
+`git-ready-to-deploy.sh` (pronounced "get ready to deploy", based on [`git-ready-to-deploy.m4`](git-ready-to-deploy.m4)) is a simple script to ensure that the local clone is clean (no uncommitted changes), and there are no local commits to be pushed up-stream.

-That is, no local, non-committed changes, and no new commits to be applied upstream (pushed to the default remote).

 This is useful in a manual deployment setting, where you want to ensure that: